pachyderm/docs-content/staging/debug/view-k8s-events.md

 directory: true
 ---

-The `kube-event-tail` pod in your Pachyderm cluster stores Kubernetes logs which are discarded after a certain amount of time.
+The `kube-event-tail` pod in your {{% productName %}} cluster stores Kubernetes logs which are discarded after a certain amount of time.
 You can view these logs to obtain insights on key events.
 There are three event types: informational, warning, and error.

 ## How to View Kubernetes Logs